Selco: What We Ate and How We Got Food When the SHTF

 Was there a black market for food?

-For example if food drops that week were good you could find MREs cheaper.
+if food drops that week were good you could find MREs cheaper.
 Other times, all you could find was suspicious-looking meat cans without manufacture or expiration dates on them.

-Nothing was fixed and for sure on black market, not even fact that you gonna survive the trade not to mention other things.
+Nothing was fixed and for sure on the black market, not even fact that you gonna survive the trade not to mention other things.
 (See Selco’s article on the dangers of barter and trade)

 Again, it was a matter of levels, so there were people who “owned” the black market (people with strong organizations, firepower, and connections).
 Sometimes they dictated the “pricing” of food in the city, and sometimes there were common folks who could offered you few cans of meat or two MREs from their stash.